johno/johnotander.github.io/_posts/2014-04-24-urls-for-humans.md

 ##### 2. Slugs aren't persistent.

 This aspect is the most frustrating to me.
-Let's say we want to add a user's name to their profile url, with `friendly_id`.
+Let's say we want to add a user's name to their profile url with `friendly_id`.
 It'd require the following code:

 _Modifying the model:_